Code-Institute-Submissions/photos/README.md

 * Only registered users can leave a rating or like a blog post.
 * Registered users may only leave one review per photo and one like per blog post.
 * Only the admin or author of a blog post may delete or edit the post.
-* Highest rated and most like blog post show up on home page.
+* Highest rated photograph and most liked blog post show up on home page.
 * Incorrect URL's will direct to custom 404 page.

 Automated testing is also available in the tests.py located within each app.